OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-05.md

 ## Ephesians 5:26

-to make her holy, cleansing her by the washing with water through the word,
+to sanctify her, cleansing her by the washing with water through the word,

 ## Ephesians 5:27